andyjaj/chainamps/README.md

 * Dependencies: Requires blas and lapack ("framework accelerate" is used on mac), arpack (some issues with certain versions), and SuiteSparse's cxsparse.
 All available through e.g. macports.
 * Optionally can use Intel's freely available Threaded Building Blocks (TBB) to perform threaded sparse multiplication, by specifying the "USETBB" environment variable (-DUSETBB is included by default in the makefiles).
-* A rudimentary CMakeLists.txt is included that works well on mac systems with macports.
+* A rudimentary CMakeLists.txt is included that works well on mac systems with macports..
 * Try 'mkdir BUILD; cd BUILD; cmake ..' to set up the build environment
 * Then 'make'.
 * For usage info on a particular driver run 'X_DRV.bin' where X is replaced by the name of the driver, e.g. iTEBD.